-3See Gervais (2002) for a seminal contribution or for more recent work, see: Chambers, Garriga, and Schlagenhauf (2009), Cho and Francis (2011), Floetotto, Kirker, and Stroebel (2016), Sommer and Sullivan (2018), and İmrohoroğlu, Matoba, and Tüzel (2018).
+3See Gervais (2002) for a seminal contribution or for more recent work, see Chambers, Garriga, and Schlagenhauf (2009), Cho and Francis (2011), Floetotto, Kirker, and Stroebel (2016), Sommer and Sullivan (2018), and İmrohoroğlu, Matoba, and Tüzel (2018).

-move to a new house to alter the quantity of housing services consumed.
-This is essentially a permanent income motive adjusted to account for transaction costs and credit constraints.
-Second, households may move house not because they are dissatisfied with the size or quality of their current home.
-Rather, their personal circumstances may have changed, so they seek a home of similar quality but in a different location or with different features.
-We describe this as housing mismatch and this occurs when households receive a negative housing preference shock.
-Preference shocks are a feature of İmrohoroğlu et al. (2018).
+when households receive a negative housing preference shock.
+Preference shocks are a feature of İmrohoroğlu, Matoba, and Tüzel (2018).
 In their work, households that receive a shock must move, while in our work a preference shock reduces utility and may cause households to move.
 Hence, changes in tax policy may alter the equilibrium degree of housing mismatch.

 We calibrate the model to match key moments describing the Australian housing market.
-To discipline the role of match-specific preference shocks we use data on home value changes, the distance moved, and reasons for moving in the Household Income and Labour Dynamics Australia (HILDA) survey in the calibration.4 We find that preference shocks play an important role in explaining household mobility.
-In the absence of preference shocks, the model has difficulty matching the rate at which owner-occupiers move house.
+To discipline the role of match-specific preference shocks, we use data on home value changes, the distance moved, and reasons for moving in the Household Income and Labour Dynamics Australia (HILDA) survey in the calibration.4 We find that preference shocks play an important role in explaining household mobility.
+In the absence of preference shocks, the model has difficulty matching the rate at which owner-occupiers move from the house.
 Despite not being targeted, the model does well in matching the life-cycle profiles of home ownership, landlord rates, and wealth accumulation.

 Using the calibrated model, we conduct policy experiments that replace stamp duty with either a consumption tax or a recurring property tax.
 These alternative policies have been debated in Australia.5 We begin by studying the effects on prices, quantities, and household mobility.
 Stamp duty generates a wedge between the buyer and seller price of housing.
-In both experiments, removing stamp duty eliminates this wedge and raises the price that a seller receives but lowers the price that a buyer pays for a house.
-These price changes are associated with an increase in home ownership and reduced demand for rental properties which reduces the rental price of housing.
+In both experiments, removing stamp duty eliminates this wedge and raises the price that a seller receives but lowers the effective price that a buyer pays for a house.
+These price changes are associated with an increase in home ownership and reduced demand for rental properties, which reduces the rental price of housing.
 The changes in prices and overall home ownership are small.
 However, the home ownership rate increases more significantly for households under age 35 and over age 76, suggesting that the removal of stamp duty helps younger, more credit-constrained households to become homeowners and allows older households to move into smaller owner-occupied housing instead of renting.
 At the same time, the removal of stamp duty raises household mobility substantially.
 The housing turnover rate increases by more than 50% and the rate at which homeowners transition between properties almost doubles in both experiments.
 The degree of mismatch in the housing market also decreases substantially.